bootstrapworld/curriculum/lessons/contracts/langs/en-us/slides.md

 {layout="Launch"}
 # Exploring Image Functions

 Suppose we had never seen `star` before.
-How could we figure out how to use it, using the helpful error messages?{style="font-size:14pt"}
+How could we figure out how to use it, using the helpful error messages?
 - Type `star` into the Interactions Area and hit "Enter".
 What did you get back?
-What does that mean? {style="font-size:14pt"}
+What does that mean?
 - If it's a function, we know that it will need an open parentheses and at least one input.
-Try @show{(code '(star 50))}{style="font-size:14pt"}
+Try @show{(code '(star 50))}
 - What error did we get?
-What _hint_ does it give us about how to use this function? {style="font-size:14pt"}
+What _hint_ does it give us about how to use this function?
-- What happens if I don't give it those things?{style="font-size:14pt"}
+- What happens if I don't give it those things?
-- If I give `star` what it needs, what do I get in return?{style="font-size:14pt"}
+- If I give `star` what it needs, what do I get in return?
-- What is the contract for star? {style="font-size:14pt"}
-- The contract for `square` also has `Number String String` as the Domain and `Image` as the Range.
-Does that mean the functions are the same? {style="font-size:14pt"}

 <!--
 The error messages in this environment are _designed_ to be as student-friendly as possible.
 Encourage students to read these messages aloud to one another, and ask them what they think the error message _means_.
 By explicitly drawing their attention to errors, you will be setting them up to be more independent in the next activity!
 -->

 ---
-{layout="Investigate"}
+{layout="Launch"}
 # Exploring Image Functions

-- At the back of your workbook, you'll find pages with space to write down a contract and example or other notes for every function you see in this course.
-The first few have been completed for you.
+- What is the contract for star?
+- The contract for `square` also has `Number String String` as the Domain and `Image` as the Range.
+Does that mean the functions are the same?

+---
+{layout="Investigate-DN"}

+# Exploring Image Functions

+- Take the next 10 minutes to experiment with the image functions listed in the contracts pages (at the back of your workbook, or printed by your teacher).
+- When you've got working expressions, record the contracts and the code!

 You will be adding to these contract pages and referring back to them for the remainder of this Bootstrap class!
-- Take the next 10 minutes to experiment with the image functions listed in the contracts pages.
-- When you've got working expressions, record the contracts and the code!

-(If you don't have a workbook, you can use these @opt-printable-exercise{image-contracts.adoc, contracts pages})

 ---
 {layout="Synthesize"}